-Mondelez International Inc. (NASDAQ:MDLZC) just offered $107 per share (half in cash, half in stock) in a $23 billion takeover bid of the Hershey Co.
-(NYSE:HSYC).
+Mondelez International Inc. (NASDAQ:MDLZF) just offered $107 per share (half in cash, half in stock) in a $23 billion takeover bid of the Hershey Co.
+(NYSE:HSYF).
 Hershey’s board unanimously rejected the bid Thursday saying it “provided no basis for further discussion.”

 So, that’s that, right?
 Not exactly, according to some analysts.
 Actually, when it comes to takeover bids in general, “No,” is often the first step in a move to “yes.”
 On the other hand, the Hershey/Mondelez deal faces some significant roadblocks.

 The Hershey Trust, which holds 8.4% of the company’s common stock and up to 81% of its voting power (depending on who is reporting) would have to approve any sale.
 The trust has opposed past offers including a planned merger with Wrigley in 2002.